inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/jobs.md

 ### Job and Run Data Examples

-Below are realistic examples of how Jobs and Runs are stored in the system.
+Examples of how Jobs and Runs are stored in the system:

 #### Job (Database Record)